AkshayAgarwal007/Jekyll-Mono/_drafts/automate-yah-code.md

 I actually already have a Jenkins set up and running here.
 I set it up a year or so ago when I wanted to play around with some stuff.
 I'm not paying anything for it, which is probably why it stays online for a few days then dies a death.

+TODO

 ### CloudBees Hosted

 https://www.cloudbees.com/products

 https://www.cloudbees.com/products/jenkins-cloud

+TODO

 ### RPi?

 Because why not?

+TODO

 ### Heroku?

+No.

+I mean, [it's possible](https://gist.github.com/jordansissel/2313443), but getting it to persist is kinda awkward, and that's not really what Heroku is for.

 TODO